anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 00 -> IETF draft 01:

 * Housekeeping: Removed already addressed open issues.

 * Reworked text in from introduction to section pledge-responder-mode

-* Fixed "serial-number" in PVR/RVR, Note for sub-CA information to agent-signed-data, agent-sign-cert writings.
+* Fixed "serial-number" encoding in PVR/RVR

+* Added prior-signed-voucher-request in the parameter description of the registrar-voucher-request in {{exchanges_uc2_2}}.

+* Note added in {{exchanges_uc2_2}} if sub-CAs are used, that the corresponding information is to be provided to the MASA.

 * Inclusion of limitation section (pledge sleeps and needs to be waked up.
 Pledge is awake but registrar-agent is not available).

 * Assertion-type aligned with voucher in RFC8366bis, deleted related open issues

+* Exchanged bullet list for endpoints in {{pledge_ep}} with table for better readability

+* Included registrar authorization check for registrar-agent during TLS handshake  in section {{exchanges_uc2_2}}.
+Also enhanced figure
+  {{exchangesfig_uc2_2}} with the authorization step on TLS level.

+* Enhanced description of registrar authorization check for registrar-agent based on the agent-signed-data in section {{exchanges_uc2_2}}.
+Also enhanced figure {{exchangesfig_uc2_2}} with the authorization step on pledge-voucher-request level.

+* Changed agent-signed-cert to an array to allow for providing further certificate information like the issuing CA cert for the LDevID(RegAgt) EE certificate in case the registrar and the registrar-agent have different issuing CAs in {{exchangesfig_uc2_2}}.
+  This also required changes in the YANG module in
+  {{voucher-request-prm-yang-module}}

+* Inclusion of examples for a trigger to create a pledge-voucher-request and an enrollment-request

 From IETF draft-ietf-anima-brski-async-enroll-03 -> IETF anima-brski-prm-00: